CarloDeNart/Perseus-Image-plug-in/docs/source/Multivariate Analyses.rst

 Prerequisite: Flattening the data
 ^^^^^^^^^^^^^^^^^^^

 ICA takes n samples with m dimensions as input.
-They are arranged in a (m x n) matrix such that each column represents is a m-dimensional sample.
+They are arranged in a (m x n) matrix such that each column is a m-dimensional sample.
 If ICA is performed on fMRI data, the dimensions are the timesteps, and the voxels are the samples.
 Thus, we need to first flatten the four-dimensional data (t,x,y,z) to two dimensions: time and space.
 This is done via flattening each 3D image to a 1D image by simply concatenating all voxels.
 This is done for every timestep, such that a matrix of dimensions (t, x*y*z) results.
 This is then the input for the ICA algorithm.

 [TODO: Picture]

 ICA in general
 ^^^^^^^^^^^^^^^^^^^

+The idea behind ICA is that the measured m-dimensional data :math:`\textbf{X} \in \mathbb{R}^{(m \times n)}`

 FastICA algorithm
 ^^^^^^^^^^^^^^^^^^^